infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 - Having a larger area of screen flashing more than three times per second

-#### Additional notes

-This guideline covers point 2.3.1 - Level A of the WCAG standard.

 ---

 ## Navigable

-_Provide ways to help users navigate, find content, and determine where they are._
+Provide ways to help users navigate, find content, and determine where they are.

 ### Bypass Blocks

+*This guideline covers points 2.4.1 Bypass Blocks - Level A of the WCAG standard.*

 :white_check_mark: **Success criteria**